Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 18.18.46 UTC
+- WIB: Minggu, 29 Desember 2024 19.43.57 UTC
-- WITA: Minggu, 29 Desember 2024 19.18.46 UTC
+- WITA: Minggu, 29 Desember 2024 20.43.57 UTC
-- WIT: Minggu, 29 Desember 2024 20.18.46 UTC
+- WIT: Minggu, 29 Desember 2024 21.43.57 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: motivational
+Kategori: friendship